olelille/TeensySFB/README.md

 Software
 --------
-Using Arduino Eclipse anddon with Teensy 3.1 support
+Using Arduino Eclipse addon with Teensy 3.1 support